 Please find below details of how our Governing body is structured, including the names, categories, responsibilities and terms of appointment for each Governor.

 School leaders enthusiastically articulate a well-developed Christian vision for the school, which is lived out by all.
-However, its centrality is not sufficiently clear in documentation or on the school website.
-The recognition of each child and adult as unique and special in God’s eyes drives a concern to motivate all, with their wellbeing prioritised.
+At Sneinton, the recognition of each child and adult as unique and special in God’s eyes drives a concern to motivate all, with their wellbeing prioritised.
 There is a culture of continuous improvement in which staff, governors and children strive to do even better.
-Focused professional development, supported by the Transform Teaching School Alliance and a wide range of partnerships, maximise leadership potential at all levels, from pupil through to Headteacher.
-This includes leading a School Direct teacher-training programme from which a number of staff have been recruited.
-Parents are supportive of the school and express great confidence in school leaders.
+Governors are responsible for the Strategic leadership of the school and hold the Headteacher and leaders to account.
+The Governing Body are highly skilled individuals representing our school community and hold personal expertise that enables an appropriate level of challenge and support to school leaders.
+Staff wellbeing is taken seriously by the Governing Body.

 “The school has a strong capacity for continuous improvement.
 All leaders, including the governing body, know the school’s strengths and weaknesses and have a clear strategy for further improvement.
 The school’s leadership has an excellent track record of improving pupils’ attainment, gaining the support of the local communities and reducing the proportion of persistent absentees.”

 Minutes of meetings are available on request from the Clerk, Ruth Palmer: